efea-umich/cse-593/main-project/project.typ

 - Requirement 4: Users should be able to complete short text-entry tasks on the smartwatch faster than it would take to retrieve a smartphone from a pants pocket and complete the same task.
 (Measured via task completion time for short phrases).
 - Requirement 6: Users should feel comfortable using the text-entry method in public.
 (Measured via subjective Likert scale ratings).

 For Requirement 2, measured the user's time to complete an error correct task on both keyboards.
-We will also measure the time it takes them to retrieve their smartphone from their pants pocket to complete the same task. \
+We also measured the time it takes them to retrieve their smartphone from their pants pocket to complete the same task. \
 For Requirement 3, measured the number of errors a user commits when completing a task on both keyboards. \
 For Requirement 4, measured the user's time to complete a short text-entry task on both keyboards.
-We will also measure the time it takes them to retrieve their smartphone from their pants pocket to complete the same task. \
+We also measured the time it takes them to retrieve their smartphone from their pants pocket to complete the same task. \
 For Requirement 6, after completing all tasks with one of the keyboards, we asked the user how comfortable they would be completing those tasks in a public space.